havanagrawal/clomask/research/resolution/README.md

 ## Results

+The images on the left are the result of the model, with the following legend:

+ * Green: Ground Truth/Actual Masks
+ * Red: Predicted Masks
+ * Numbers: Score/IoU.
+Score is the probability of the mask being a bottle, and the IoU is the intersection over union score of the mask with the ground truth mask.

+The images on the right are the input images to the model.
+Note the axes for both of the following sections.

 ### Pixel

 Reducing pixel resolution has limited effect on performance.
 We see insignificant changes in the mAP when reducing the resolution, even when reduced to ~10% of its original dimensions.
 However, making it smaller than ~100x100 deteriorates the performance significantly.